yogawithivana/yogawithivana.github.com/source/_posts/2013-12-29-about-meditation-part-1.markdown

 ---
 ### Searching for Wisdom or Escaping the Information Overload?

 What is meditation?
 In one form or another and under different names it has been around for centuries in both East and West as part of various intellectual and religious practices.
 Meditation is growth, says [Osho](http://en.wikipedia.org/wiki/Rajneesh).
-It's going back to the universal human in ourselves, [Béla Hamvas](http://hamvasbela.org/en/indexen.html) would say, and even deeper – tapping into the divine essence of every one of us.
+It's going back to the universal human in ourselves – as [Béla Hamvas](http://hamvasbela.org/en/indexen.html) would say – and even deeper, tapping into the divine essence of every one of us.

 Meditation can mean different things for different people and that is what is beautiful about it.
 It could be as simple as just closing your eyes and sitting still.
 It's diving inwards, being with yourself.
 Bringing the focus within, instead of being preoccupied by the content of the senses.